i5hi/helpers/vault.md

 *policy* requires a policy name for which to create a token

-*no-default-policy* ensures that the token is only for the basic policy and not the *default* policy.
+*no-default-policy* ensures that the token is only for the specified policy and not the *default* policy.

 The default policy has additional permissions that we do not want to give our application; so ***REMEMBER*** to always add this flag!

 *ttl* (time to live) sets the time for which this token will be valid.
 The default value is 765h,  which is also the maximum.

 Expired tokens return a 403 Error, so keep in mind that your application will have to update its token within this timeframe to avoid downtime.

 ## Test

 Finally, test vault's http client via ***curl***